-- Bending moments due to arch compression generally occur in arches built on conventional centrings. - In concrete arches, the crown deflection increases with time due to creep, but the bending moments remain constant (one casting system, see Advanced Structural Concrete) - If the arch is lifted off the formwork by opening it in the crown (with hydraulic jacks, see figure), or the arch is built by stay cantilevering, the arch rib is already compressed at closure - \rightarrow no crown deflection at t = 0 (time of closure), but - → in concrete arches, crown deflections and corresponding bending moments build up over time due to creep - ightharpoonup bending moments of up to 80% of the values of the arch built on centring (= one casting system, see Advanced Structural Concrete) can result at $t=\infty$ - The benefit of opening concrete arches in the crown can be increased if the jacks are kept installed, adjusting the jacking force over a long period of time (as done e.g. in the Krk Bridges during 5 years, see section Erection).
+- Bending moments due to arch compression generally occur in two-hinged or clamped arches built on conventional centrings. - In concrete arches, the crown deflection increases with time due to creep, but the bending moments remain constant (one casting system, see Advanced Structural Concrete) - If the arch is lifted off the formwork by opening it in the crown (with hydraulic jacks, see figure), or the arch is built by stay cantilevering, the arch rib is already compressed at closure → no crown deflection at t = 0 (time of closure), but - → in concrete arches, crown deflections and corresponding bending moments build up over time due to creep - → bending moments of up to 80% of those in an arch built on centring (= one casting system, see ASC can result at $t = \infty$ - The benefit of opening concrete arches in the crown can be increased if jacks are kept installed (adjusting the force) over a long period of time (see e.g. in the Krk Bridges Section Erection).